Skip to main content

 lr = 1e-6 # Learning rate

-total_epochs = 1 # Number of passes through the dataset
+total_epochs = 1 # Number of training epochs

 n_samples_per_prompt = 8 # Samples generated per prompt